hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 The second cool thing we can do is create a heatmap for peak listening times!
-In my case, I thought it was super cool that you can see me literally going to bed and waking up later on weekends, as well as that I apparently only tend to listen to music over lunch on Fridays:
+In my case, I thought it was super cool that you can see me literally going to bed and waking up later on weekends, as well as that I apparently only listen to music at lunch on Fridays:

 ![]({{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/overall_hmap.png)
 <figcaption>Heatmap of my peak times listening to music</figcaption>